 As an entrepreneur, it can be quite overwhelming to evaluate your options for raising capital.
-You might be surprised to find that there are options to help you raise capital that you may have never heard of.
+You might be surprised to find that there are options for raising capital that you may have never heard of.
 We can help you make sense of all of the options and find the one that makes sense for you.

 The Challenge of Raising Capital for Small Business